aquawicket/DigitalKnob/DKCMake/README.txt

 ****************************************************

 Q. How do I add a 3rdParty library to DigitalKnob
-A. Take a look in the /digitalknob/3rdParty/_DKIMPORTS folder,   there you will find tons of examples of how DK uses DKCMake.txt files.
+A. Take a look in the /digitalknob/3rdParty/_DKIMPORTS folder,   there you will find tons of examples of how DK uses DKMAKE.cmake files.

 Q. How do I add an App
 A. For now, copy the DKApps/DKTemplate folder to DKApps/MyApp.
 DK should be able to pick up the rest.